alxtsg/Album/README.md

 * `index.html`: The generated webpage.
 * `thumbnails`: The directory contains thumbnails of the photos.
 Each photo is resized if it is larger than the specified size.
+* MP4 files: This tool converts video files to MP4 files.
+For existing MP4 files, no conversion will be performed.

 ## Examples ##

-Assume there is a directory `/path/to/album-20170101` containing photos in JPEG format with EXIF data:
+Assume there is a directory `/path/to/album-20170101` containing photos in JPEG format with EXIF data and several MOV files:

 ```
 node index.js /path/to/album-20170101
 ```

-The generated webpage `index.html` and thumbnails directory `thumbnails` can be found in the directory.
+The generated webpage `index.html`, thumbnails directory `thumbnails`, and MP4 files converted from the MOV files can be found in the directory.

 ## Build ##